XSTEM: An exemplar-based stemming algorithm: Reference Implementation

 \section{Reference Implementation}

-An open-source\footnote{Apache License, Version 2.0} implementation of XSTEM written in Java is available at \url{https://github.com/kirkbaker/xstem}.
+An open-source\footnote{Apache License, Version 2.0} implementation of XSTEM written in Python is available at \url{https://github.com/kirkbaker/xstem}.
 The implementation does not require any third-party libraries and favors clarity over any particular optimizations for speed or memory, but is nonetheless highly performant.
-At the time of writing, the reference implementation handles 11 suffix classes, and contains approximately 1500 exemplar suffixes that are distributed across these classes.
-It also contains an exceptions file (approximately 250 short words with irregular morphology) and a proper names file (approximately 22,400 proper nouns derived from PubMed author names and geographic location names).
+At the time of writing, the reference implementation handles 14 suffix classes, and contains approximately 1500 exemplar suffixes that are distributed across these classes.
+It also contains an exceptions file (approximately 800 words with irregular morphology) and a proper names file (approximately 22,000 proper nouns derived from PubMed author names and geographic location names).
 Not all of these proper names are strictly required to limit proper suffixation, but are included as a general resource.
 As with the Krovetz stemmer, it is not strictly necessary to utilize separate exceptions and name files \cite{Kstem}; they are kept distinct for ease of modification.

 Each suffix class is stored in a separate trie for configurability; any of these may be omitted from XSTEM in order to produce lighter stemming behavior.
-Each of the stemming modules is described below.
+Representative stemming modules are described below.

 \paragraph{plural suffixation} In addition to handling English regular and irregular plurals, XSTEM's plural module is notable for the wide range of biomedical Greek and Latin plurals it handles.
 Examples of Greek vs English plural reduction include alternations such as \textit{osteoscleroses/osteosclerosis} or \textit{aponeuroses/aponeurosis} vs \textit{primroses/primrose} or \textit{rockroses/rockrose}.
 Examples of Latin plural handling include alternations such as \textit{nanomatrices/nanomatrix} or \textit{oropharynx/oropharynges} vs \textit{prices/price} or \textit{lynx/lynxes}.